 Day Twenty (posted a day late): Someone You Love

 This is what I know about him: He's almost sixteen years younger than I am.
 He was born big and grew up to be several inches over six feet tall.
 His hair is brown, though he may have some gray in it by now.
 His eyes are not brown, and it makes me sad that I can't remember exactly what color they are.
-Hazel, maybe, like his mother's, or blue, but not a light, clear blue like his father's.
+Blue, I think, but not a pale, clear blue like his father's, or maybe hazel, like his mother's.
 I've looked at his photos just now, and still I can't tell.
 I do remember that his eyes have needed corrective lenses since his elementary school days.
 His mouth is definitely his father's, his smile extra-wide, and he has one of the best laughs I've ever heard.
 When he laughs out loud, everyone around him laughs, too.

 Every week I spend at least a couple of hours doing genealogy research, trying to learn all I can about people who have long since died.
 When were they born?
 Where did they live?
 What kind of work did they do?
 What was happening in the world during their lifetimes, and how did it affect them?
 While I'm digging out those details, it's always in the back of my mind that everything I know about my "baby" brother, the youngest in an assortment of full, half- and step-siblings, can be condensed into a few short paragraphs.